GiRumSam174/gin-rummy-100/README.md

 An easy to play, offline version of Gin Rummy that plays well on your smartphone in portrait mode.
+It's just you versus your CPU.

 No adds and no special permission requirements!